 This group is led by Jess Day, digital strategist at more onion along with the Wales network steering group.

 - Vicki Spencer-Frances, Cowshed

 - Chris O’Brien, RSPCA Cymru

 If you’re interested in speaking at an event or if there are any topics you’d love to discuss, please get in touch with Jess.

-To be added to the Wales networking group mailing list please email Lauren.
+To be added to the Wales networking group mailing list, please contact our events team.

 You can also stay in touch with charity communicators in Wales through the Comms 3 Cymru Facebook group – message the admins (Jess and Bran) to request to join with a note of your role or connection with the sector.